Jack Ketch: Lord Russell's execution

 On that occasion, Ketch wielded the instrument of death either with such sadistically nuanced skill or with such lack of simple dexterity – nobody could tell which – that the victim suffered horrifically under blow after blow, each excruciating but not in itself lethal.
 Even among the bloodthirsty throngs that habitually attended English beheadings, the gory and agonizing display had created such outrage that Ketch felt moved to write and publish a pamphlet titled Apologie, in which he excused his performance with the claim that Lord Russell had failed to "dispose himself as was most suitable" and that he was therefore distracted while taking aim on his neck.

+Ketch was paid by Russell beforehand, as it was customary for those sentenced to death by beheading (which in those days was "reserved for ... aristocrats") to tip the public executioner in advance.
+It was hoped this would encourage him to do a swift and efficient job, hopefully despatching the victim in one clean blow."
+In spite of this, Ketch allegedly "did such a bad job that, after the axe hit the side of Russell's head, Russell looked up at him and said, 'You dog, did I give you ten guineas to use me so inhumanely?'"
+However, in the pamphlet purportedly authored by him, Ketch "repudiated" the claims that Russell had paid him twenty guineas the night before the execution (although he stated it was "true I receav'd 10.
+Guenies" from him on the scaffold), that Russell had insulted him, and that he had struck Russell's shoulder rather than his head.
+Although biographer Sidney Lee asserts that the pamphlet was "probably written by Ketch himself", author Stephen Wade describes the provenance of The Apology of John Ketch Esq. as "questionable", since we have "no accurate notion of who wrote" it.
+He argues that "it may well have been what we would now call a 'ghost writer' out to make a few groats by fabricating a biography of a notorious public figure."

 James Scott, 1st Duke of Monmouth's execution

 He [the duke] would not make use of a cap or other circumstance, but lying down, bid the fellow to do his office better than to the late Lord Russell, and gave him gold; but the wretch made five chops before he had his head off; which so incensed the people, that had he not been guarded and got away, they would have torn him to pieces.